mumble-voip/mumble-releng-vcpkg/README.md

 ## GNU/Linux and MacOSX

+Additional `dev` packages will need to be installed for some components in vcpkg on GNU/Linux:

+`libxi(X11)`
+`libgl1-mesa`
+`libglu1-mesa`
+`mesa-common`
+`libxrandr`
+`libxxf86vm`

+vcpkg will also require installation of:

+`python3`
+`python2`
+`python`

+Most GNU/Linux distros should have these or equivalent packages.

+The following is required for MacOSX:

+`Xquartz`

-From a terminal cd to the git repository, set execute permission, and run the following command:
+From a terminal cd to the cloned `mumble-releng-experimental` git repository, set execute permission, and run the following command:

 `./get-mumble_deps.sh`